YOU ARE LOOKING FOR PURCHASE ORDER FINANCING TO SOLVE CASH FLOW PROBLEMS AND GROW REVENUES!

 THE IMPORTANCE OF GROSS MARGINS IN CONNECTION WITH YOUR PURCHASE ORDER FINANCING AGREEMENT

 Note that P O loans that allow you to fund purchase orders are often very well received by suppliers who know they will be paid.
 Also, government purchase order financing is available.
 Another very critical point is the whole issue of gross margin.
 The problems are that you need good gross margins to complete purchase order financing!

 A firm in a low-margin, very commodity-oriented business is not a strong candidate for P.O.
-Financing because the combination of cost of goods, labor, overhead costs, and financing costs of the funding leaves very little for the business owner.
+Financing because the combination of cost of goods, labour, overhead costs, and financing costs of the funding leaves very little for the business owner.
 So categorically good gross margins make a much better P.O.
 Financing deal.